-It’s best to think of filmmaking as three distinct stages:
+When you make a film, you need to follow an organised filmmaking process.
+It’s best to think of it as three distinct stages:

 - filming (production), and